Oct 24, 2017 | Sales Best Practices

 4. Create a journey for your buyer.

-Much like the concept of maintaining consistent messaging for your prospect, you can use different voicemails throughout different points in your sequence to create a journey for your buyer.
+Much like the concept of maintaining consistent messaging for your prospect, you can use different sales voicemails throughout different points in your sequence to create a journey for your buyer.
 There are two simple ways you can do this.

 The first is by leaving sequential voicemails.
 For the first voicemail you can leave, let the prospect know this is the first time you’re calling, and that you’ll follow up with them later.
 Then, your next voicemail can reference that you called them previously.
 Keep this journey going throughout your sequence to make your prospect feel more familiar with you.